Who is this course for?

 How is this course structured?

 This is an action course.
 So the course starts with getting to the doing straight away.
-The course starts with setting up your Scratch account and then in no time you have written your first program.
 The course is structured in the following way:

 Why take this course?